indimail/indimail-virtualdomains/.github/README-indimail.md

 ** PAM Service **

-indimail-mta provides a configurable PAM service implmented using [pam-multi(8)](https://github.com/mbhangui/indimail-mta/wiki/pam-multi.8). pam-multi can be used by any of the PAM configuration files in /etc/pam.d to authenticate against any database on your local system. pam-multi is discussed in detail in the [chapter](#pam-multi).
+indimail-mta provides a configurable PAM service implmented using [pam-multi(8)](https://github.com/mbhangui/indimail-mta/wiki/pam-multi.8). pam-multi can be used by any of the PAM configuration files in /etc/pam.d to authenticate against any database on your local system. pam-multi is discussed in detail in the [chapter](#pam-multi-framework).

+See this [example](#using-pam-multi) to see how you can configure dovecot to use pam-multi(8) service for authentication.

 # Inlookup database connection pooling service

 IndiMail uses MySQL for storing information of virtual domain users.
 The table 'indimail' stores important user information like password, access permissions, quota and the mailbox path.
 Most of user related queries have to lookup the 'indimail' table in MySQL.

 Rather than making individual connections to MySQL for extracting information from the 'indimail' table, IndiMail programs use the service of the inlookup(8) server.
 Programs use an API function inquery() to request service.
 InLookup is a connection pooling server to serve requests for inquery() function.
 It is implemented over two fifos.
 One fixed fifo for reading the query and reading the path of a randomly generated fifo.
 The randomly generated fifo is used for writing the result of the query back. inlookup(8) creates a read FIFO determined by the environment variable **INFIFO**.
 If **INFIFO** is not defined, the default FIFO used is /run/indimail/inlookup/infifo. inlookup(8) then goes into an infinite loop reading this FIFO.
 If **INFIFO** is not an absolute path, inlookup(8) uses environment variable INFIFODIR to look for fifo named by **INFIFO** variable.
 Inlookup(8) can be configured by setting environment variables in /service/inlookup.info/variables

 * inlookup helps in optimizing connection to MySQL(1), by keeping the connections persistent.
 * It also maintains the query result in a double link list.